AhmedGamal-29/wesal/README.md

 # wesal

 It is mobile application to help you get your best match and know all details about your partner.
+During internship 2022 as a software engineer at NajahNow .

 ## Tools & Frameworks